 The reaction element is used to store information associated with a single reaction.
 It may only appear inside a component element.
 Examples demonstrating the use of the reaction element are presented in Section 7.3.
 It is possible for a single component element to contain more than one reaction element.
-However, this practice makes it difficult to re-use the individual reactions, and is therefore not recommended.
+However, this makes it difficult to re-use the individual reactions, and is therefore not the recommended best practice.
 The reaction element may define a reversible attribute, the value of which indicates whether or not the reaction is reversible.
 The default value of the reversible attribute is "yes".

-The reaction element contains multiple <variable_ref> elements, each of which references a variable that participates in the reaction.
-The recommended practice is to create a <variable_ref> element for each variable representing the concentration of a chemical species that participates in a reaction, as well as one for the variable representing the rate of the reaction.
-The required variable attribute is the only attribute on the <variable_ref> element.
+The reaction element contains multiple <variable\ref> elements, each of which references a variable that participates in the reaction.
+The recommended best practice is to create a <variable\ref> element for each variable representing the concentration of a chemical species that participates in a reaction, as well as one for the variable representing the rate of the reaction.
+The required variable attribute is the only attribute on the <variable\ref> element.
 Its value is the name of the referenced variable.
 This variable must be declared in the current <component> element.

-Each <variable_ref> element contains one or more empty <role> elements.
-There are four possible attributes on the <role> element.
+Each <variable\ref> element contains one or more <role> elements.
+A <role> element must not contain any elements in the CellML namespace, but may have up to four attributes.
 The required role attribute specifies the way in which the variable participates in the reaction.
 The role attribute must have a value of "reactant", "product", "catalyst", "activator", "inhibitor", "modifier", or "rate".
 The meaning associated with each value is defined in Section 7.4.
-The optional direction attribute must only be used on <role> elements in reversible reactions.
+The optional direction attribute may be used on <role> elements in reversible reactions.
 If defined, it must have a value of "forward", "reverse", or "both".
 Its value indicates the direction of the reaction for which the role is relevant.
 It has a default value of "forward".
-The optional delta_variable attribute indicates which variable is used to store the change in concentration of the species represented by the variable referenced by the current <variable_ref> element.
+The optional delta\variable attribute indicates which variable is used to store the change in concentration of the species represented by the variable referenced by the current <variable\ref> element.
 The optional stoichiometry attribute stores the stoichiometry of the current variable relative to the other reaction participants.
 Section 7.4 contains detailed rules for the use of these attributes.

 The <role> elements may also contain <math> elements in the MathML namespace, which define equations using MathML.
-Although it is not required, it is recommended practice to store all of the equations that relate to a reaction inside the appropriate <role> elements in the <reaction> element.
+Although it is not required, it is recommended best practice to store all of the equations that relate to a reaction inside the appropriate <role> elements in the <reaction> element.
 This makes the <reaction> element more re-usable.
-In addition, defining mathematics inside a <role> element has the effect of associating the equations with the variable referenced by the containing <variable ref> element, in the role defined by the <role> element.
+In addition, defining mathematics inside a <role> element has the effect of associating the equations with the variable referenced by the containing <variable\ref> element, in the role defined by the <role> element.
 This enables CellML processing software to present the equations in a more meaningful context.
 For instance, it may group all of the relationships between the rate variable and the delta variables for all of the reactants and products, or it may display these equations in a different color.